 This systematic review adhered to the Preferred Reporting Items for Systematic Reviews and Meta-Analysis guidelines to ensure a standardized approach[52].

+Search strategy

-Search strategy: A comprehensive literature search was conducted using the PubMed/MEDLINE search engine by one researcher.
+A comprehensive literature search was conducted using the PubMed/MEDLINE search engine by one researcher.
 The search strategy included the following terms: ("ML" OR "AI") AND ("LT" OR "Allograft liver") AND ("Prognosis" OR "Mortality" OR "Prognostication").
 A reference manager tool, Zotero, was utilized for sorting and managing references.

+Study selection

-Study selection: All observational studies discussing ML models and prognosis of LT, regardless of the year of publication, age, or sex, were included.
+All observational studies discussing ML models and prognosis of LT, regardless of the year of publication, age, or sex, were included.
 Studies written in English were considered.
 Additionally, studies examining ML models and the risk of post-transplant complications were included, as these complications often contribute to transplant failure or mortality.
 Exclusion criteria encompassed non-English papers, review articles, case reports, conference articles, studies with missing data, or studies with evident methodological flaws.

-Data extraction and synthesis: The systematic search was conducted by one reviewer, who screened the potential studies based on their titles and abstracts.
+Data extraction and synthesis

+The systematic search was conducted by one reviewer, who screened the potential studies based on their titles and abstracts.
 Full-text versions of eligible studies were obtained and thoroughly analyzed for content and methodology.

 A summary of the included studies was created, providing a narrative overview of each paper's objectives, methods, results, and conclusions.
 After reviewing the full papers, data on various elements was extracted including; study type, population studied and year of study, purpose of the study, setting of the study, its methods and results, conclusion, limitations and strengths of the study as well as a summary of the study.
 Additionally, if reported by the studies, a comparison was made between traditional scores and algorithms vs ML models.
 This analysis aimed to explore the performance and effectiveness of ML approaches in prognosing LT outcomes.